alan-turing-institute/sqlsynthgen/docs/source/tutorials.rst

   sqlsynthgen make-generators --config-file omop.yaml

-This will also create one `.csv` file for each of the vocabulary tables listed in the config file.
+This will also create one `.yaml` file for each of the vocabulary tables listed in the config file.

 Create Synthetic Data
 +++++++++++++++++++++